oss-mirror/isc-bind9/doc/notes/notes-current.rst

 - `named` would exit with assertion failure REQUIRE(msg->state == (-1)) in
   message.c due to a possible data race.
 [GL #2124]

+- ``named`` could incorrectly return non-truncated, glueless referrals for responses whose size was close to the UDP packet size limit.
+  [GL #1967]